Support Vector Machines

 The hyperplane equation is g(x) = 0.

-The distance from point x to the hyperplane is = (note that there is no in the denominator).
+The distance from point x to the hyperplane is $$\frac{g(x)}{||w||\_2}$$=$$\frac{g(x)}{\sqrt{w\_1^2+w\_2^2+...+w\_d^2}}$$ (note that there is no $$w\_0$$ in the denominator).

-We need to determine such that if and if .
+We need to determine $$w, w\_0$$ such that $$w^Tx^t + w\_0 > 0$$ if $$r^t=+1$$ and $$w^Tx^t + w\_0 \leq 0$$ if $$r^t=-1$$.

 For our data, we have the following **linear constraints**:

-For the maximum margin hyperplane, we have
+For the maximum margin hyperplane, we have $$\frac{g(x)}{||w||\_2} = \rho$$

-Now, replace g(x) by , we have new g(x) = for the points closest to the hyperplane.
-These points are called support vectors.
+Now, replace g(x) by $$g^\sim(x)$$, we have new g(x) = $$^+\_-1$$ for the points closest to the hyperplane.
+These points are called **support vectors**.
 Typically, we have at least 3 support vectors, some of which are on the + side and some are on the - side.
-The intuiton behind calling them support vectors is that they support the hyperplane in place, and the hyperplane will move if any of them move.
+The intuiton behind calling them *support* vectors is that they support the hyperplane in place, and the hyperplane will move if any of them move.

-So, for the support vectors, and .
+So, for the support vectors, $$g(x^t) = +1,,if,,r^t=+1$$ and $$g(x^t) = -1,,if,,r^t=-1$$.
 For other examples:

-Maximum margin hyperplane on support vectors x satisfies the cannonical form of the maximum margin hyperplane i.e. g(x) = .
-So, .
+Maximum margin hyperplane on support vectors x satisfies the **cannonical form of the maximum margin hyperplane** i.e. g(x) = $$^+*-1$$.
+So, $$\rho = \frac{^+*-1}{||w||\_2}$$.

-Therefore, we must maximize subject to the constraints:
+Therefore, we must maximize $$\frac{^+\_-1}{\sqrt{w\_1^2+w\_2^2+...+w\_d^2}}$$ subject to the constraints:

 The solution gives the weights of the maximum margin hyperplane.

-(to simplify, we minimize ).
+(to simplify, we minimize $$w\_1^2+w\_2^2+...+w\_d^2$$).

 This is, however, the theoretical computation.
 SVM softwares compute slightly differently.